MRSA-J/MRSA-J/README.md

 ### Hi there 👋

 ### 🌞 Info
-- 🔭 I am currently an 2nd year CS master student at Brown University.
-In May 2022, I graduated from Brandeis University with a B.S. degrees in Computer Science and Applied Mathematics.
+- 🔭 I am a recent CS graduate with an M.S. degree from Brown University.
+In May 2022, I graduated from Brandeis University with B.S. degrees in Computer Science and Applied Mathematics.
 I am currently searching for new graduate jobs
 - 🔨 Specialties: Java, Python, C, C++, Machine Learning, SQL, MATLAB, React Native, React, HTML, CSS, Docker, Flask, MongoDB, TensorFlow, PyTorch, NumPy
 - 😄 Pronouns: she/her/hers
 - ⚡ Fun fact: The heads on Easter IsLand have bodies.